-As at 31 December 2022 and 31 December 2021, the Company could not maintain certain financial ratio as specified in the loan agreement.
-However, the Company had negotiated with the bank, and had obtained a waiver letter for the condition to maintain certain financial ratios from that bank on 3 November 2022 and 27 October 2021, respectively.
+As at 31 December 2023 and 2022, the Company could not maintain certain financial ratio as specified in the loan agreement.
+However, the Company had negotiated with the bank, and had obtained a waiver letter for the condition to maintain certain financial ratios from that bank on 28 September 2023 and 3 November 2022, respectively.

-As at 31 December 2022, the long-term credit facilities of the Company which has not yet been drawn down amounted to Baht 11.2 million (2021: Baht 11.2 million).
+As at 31 December 2023 and 2022, the Company had no long-term credit facilities which has not yet been drawn down.